spbarot/spbarot.github.io/docs/Labs/Lab 5 - Open Loop Control.md

 Using a trial and error method, it is noticed that the left motor functions at about 92% of the rate when compared to the right motor.
 Therefore, the left motor’s analog value must be multiplied by (1/0.92) 1.08 to match the output of the right motor.
 Testing at an output of 60 (24% duty cycle) for the right motor, the left motor’s analog value (60) is multiplied by 1.08 to achieve the analog value of 65.
 This ensures that the true motor outputs match, resulting in a straight line path for the robot.

-video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6dM7TGw9aJM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/R1XxlmfvRHw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---

 #### Task 10 – Additional Task: AnalogWrite Frequency

-As per the Arduino – analogWrite webpage, the PWM frequency for the Nano board is 490 Hz [].
-The motor driver’s internal PWM frequency is 50 kHz, as seen on the motor driver cut sheet [].
+As per the Arduino – analogWrite webpage, the PWM frequency for the Nano board is 490 Hz [3].
+The motor driver’s internal PWM frequency is 50 kHz, as seen on the motor driver cut sheet [2].
 Manually configuring the timers to generate a faster PWM output will cause the motors to spin faster, increasing the speed of the robot.
 Increasing the PWM output will also provide greater control over the movements of the robot, and we will be able to send more signals in a time segment.

 ---